sidgairo18/how-to-probe/README.md

 # How to Probe
-The official implementation of our work How to Probe: Simple Yet Effective Techniques for Improved Post-hoc Explanations
+The official implementation of our work How to Probe: Simple Yet Effective Techniques for Improved Post-hoc Explanations @ ICLR 2025 ([OpenReview Link](https://openreview.net/pdf?id=57NfyYxh5f)).

 The code is divided into 3 steps:
 * Pre-training SSL and supervised model backbones.